kumprj/sentimentrader-project/README.md

 * NodeJS REST API using Serverless and AWS Lambda -> returns JSON to display on the website.
 * Daily Email report using Python and AWS SES to alert us of any Stock Tickers that have >80% or <20% success rates.

+For more information on the infrastructure and architecture, see below.

 # Setup and Use